USOC gives USA Gymnastics board six days to resign or federation will be decertified

 USOC CEO Scott Blackmun outlined the conditions in an email sent Thursday to the USA Gymnastics board.
 While Blackmun had called on the board to resign Wednesday in an open letter to the Olympic community, the email was far more specific in both what the USOC expects from USA Gymnastics and the repercussions if it doesn’t deliver.

-The letter comes a day after former national team doctor Larry Nassar was sentenced to up to 175 years in prison for sexually abusing more than 150 girls and young women, including Olympic champions Simone Biles, Aly Raisman, McKayla Maroney, Gabby Douglas and Jordyn Wieber.
+The letter comes a day after former national team doctor Larry Nassar was sentenced to up to 175 years in prison for sexually abusing girls and young women under his care.
+More than 150 women say he abused them, including Olympic champions Simone Biles, Aly Raisman, McKayla Maroney, Gabby Douglas and Jordyn Wieber.

 “We do not base these requirements on any knowledge that any individual USAG staff or board members had a role in fostering or obscuring Nassar’s actions,” Blackmun wrote.
 “Our position comes from a clear sense that USAG culture needs fundamental rebuilding.”